Mere Humdum Mere Dost: Nomination

-Deviations From The Novel
+Deviations from the novel

 Farhat Ishtiaq has adapted her own novel, Mere Humdum Mere Dost, for the screen.
 Although nearly all of the plot is the same in the novel and the TV series, a few changes have been made.
-The role of Sajeela is not very prominent in the novel whereas, in the TV drama, she is a major character.
+The role of Sajeela is not very prominent in the novel, whereas in the TV drama she is a major character.

 Soundtrack

 The OST is composed by Waqar Ali and is sung by singers Nida Arab and Adeeb Ahmed.
 The song was well received by the audience.